 Jiang Qing hustled out of court

 As a part of the drive for economic advancement and opening to the West, students were sent to foreign countries to study, at government expense.
 And in 1984, to improve China's working relationship with foreign powers and foreign businesses, China adopted a patent law to protect foreign patents.
-And under Deng, religious freedom was being restored.
+Also under Deng, religious freedom was being restored.
 Nine hundred Protestant churches and ninety Catholic churches were reopened.

-Deng believed that a freer agriculture, trade and industry would function better.
-With Mao gone, his communes were being dismantled.
+Mao's communes were being dismantled.
 People living on communal lands were permitted to farm collectively if they wished, but those who wished to farm individually were allowed to do so – on land that was not privately owned.
 Exhortations about equality were out, and in its place was an emphasis on peasant initiative and incentives.
 Both collective farms and individual growers were encouraged to make as much profit as they could and to invest in any kind of local business.
 People were encouraged to grow what suited them and to trade as they pleased.

 In agriculture, the production of grain had risen to almost 300 million tons in 1983, up from about 200 million tons in 1976 – while grain production in the Soviet Union was declining.
 In 1989 grain, production would reach 1.2 billion tons.